danarcher/XCom2WotcMods/WotcRebalancedRecovery/README.md

 We consider less than 5 days to be "lightly wounded", 5 or more days to be "wounded" and 10 or more days to be "gravely wounded".

+## Will Recovery

+By default, soldiers take:

+- 14 to 20 days to fully recover when Shaken;
+- 8 to 12 days to fully recover when Tired; and
+- 0 to 16 days to fully recover otherwise.

+We set:

+- 7 to 10 days to fully recover when Shaken;
+- 4 to 6 days to fully recover when Tired; and
+- 0 to 8 days to fully recover otherwise.